Whether you are just getting started with swimming or you’ve been swimming for years, improving your stroke technique is essential.

 Focus on keeping your body position high and make sure your hands stay directly in front of the shoulder when gripping the stick.

 You can do this drill without holding onto anything, too — just keep one arm extended, and wait to start your next stroke until your other arm taps the extended arm!

 The 6-Kick Switch Drill is a fundamental drill in freestyle that works on balance.

-Take 6 kicks while balancing on your side and your head is down, then take a single stroke and balance on your opposite side for another 6 kicks.
+Take 6 kicks while balancing on your side and looking down, then take a single stroke and balance on your opposite side for another 6 kicks.

 Great freestyle technique involves continuous rotation from side to side and this drill helps you find balance.
 Adding fins is a great way to complement this drill and help you keep a high body position.

 The Fist Drill is the single best way to improve your freestyle catch.

 Swim freestyle as you normally would, but grip your hands into fists.
 Because you’re decreasing the surface area of your hands, the rest of your arms will have to step up and pull more water, forcing that early vertical forearm catch.